-My Chewy Lemon Blueberry Cookies were so popular last Summer, and so I've developed (by popular request) these Raspberry Lemonade Cookies that are so bright and fresh with a soft chewy texture and just full of flavor!
+My Chewy Lemon Blueberry Cookies were so popular last Summer, and so I've developed (by popular request) these Raspberry Lemonade Cookies that are so bright and fresh with a soft and chewy texture.
 These fruity cookies are very easy to make with frozen raspberries and it's such a refreshing spin on a cookie.
+They're full of flavor and I love the unique texture that is a balance of cakey and chewy, especially when you eat them cold from the fridge.

 - Easy to make - you can easily make this recipe without a mixer and just use a wooden spoon or spatula to cream the butter and sugar.